Features and Terms

 All plans come with 1 hour support included to help you get your PBX connected to the MBIT Business VoIP service.

-Accounts Provided by MBIT are post paid, Invoices are generated Monthly and billed on the 1st of each month.
-This is a departure from the usual 10 working days
+Accounts provided by MBIT are post paid.
+Invoices are generated monthly and are billed on the 1st of each month.
+This is a departure from the usual 10 working days.

 All invoices are emailed in PDF format to the contact you provide on sign up and can be paid via Credit Card or Bank Deposit.

 - Each customer can define their own feature codes, and multiple customers can define the same code with different destinations.
 Customers can change feature codes for voicemail, etc, as they wish.
 This reduces training costs when switching from a legacy PBX.

 - Customers and resellers can view invoices, transactions, and CDRs (history of calls made) on the web, and download transactions and CDRs to a spreadsheet.
 CDRs include real time call costs.

 - Customers can send broadcast emails to all of their clients, or an uploaded text file of addresses